jessmitch42/daily-knocking-demo/README.md

 Guests can knock to join a private call when the [`enable_knocking`]() room setting is enabled.

 To join as a guest, enter your name and the room URL in the _Guest form_.
+Do not join both forms in the same browser window.
+(Open a new tab for the Guest view.)

 ![Guest view after knocking to enter](./assets/guest.png)